publications

 5. A corpus of German Reddit exchanges (GeRedE)

-Andreas Blombach, Natalie Dykes, Philipp Heinrich, and 2 more authors
+Andreas Blombach, N. Dykes, Philipp Heinrich, and 2 more authors

 In Proceedings of the Twelfth Language Resources and Evaluation Conference, 2020